EOSIO/eosio-android-keystore-signature-provider/CONTRIBUTING.md

    * [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java): The core EOSIO SDK for Java library
    * [RPC Provider](https://github.com/EOSIO/eosio-java-android-rpc-provider): The RPC provider implementation in the core library
    * [ABIEOS Serialization Provider](https://github.com/EOSIO/eosio-java-android-abieos-serialization-provider): A pluggable serialization provider for EOSIO SDK for Java using ABIEOS (for transaction and action conversion between JSON and binary data representations)
-   * [Softkey Signature Provider](https://github.com/EOSIO/eosio-java-softkey-signature-provider): An example pluggable signature provider for EOSIO SDK for Java for signing transactions using in-memory keys (not for production use)
-   * [Android KeyStore Signature Provider](https://github.com/EOSIO/eosio-android-keystore-signature-provider): An example pluggable signature provider for EOSIO SDK for Java for signing transactions using Android KeyStore keys (recommended over the Softkey Signature Provider for Android implementations)
+   * [Android KeyStore Signature Provider](https://github.com/EOSIO/eosio-android-keystore-signature-provider): An example pluggable signature provider for EOSIO SDK for Java for signing transactions using Android KeyStore keys
 1. Import as a gradle project into your favorite IDE or build with gradle from the command line.
 1. Develop!